rudenoise/rudenoiseSite/md/writingSystem2016.md

 I find appealing.

 The process and the equipment create a context.
-Context alters perception.
-The medium is the message, or at least affects it.
+Context alters perception and the medium is (or affects) the message.

 ## Equipment